WildernessLabs/Meadow.TensorFlow/Source/Training/README.md

 ## Dataset

 The Dataset is an essential part of performing machine learning.
 There are two options for acquiring a dataset:
-- Create your own dataset;
+- Create your dataset;
 - Consume public and open datasets.

-When creating your own data set, you must consider that the collection following a parameterization and a replication more closer to reality.
+When creating your own data set, you must consider that the collection following a parameterization and a replication are closer to reality.

-This project has available applications to assist in the data collection and a small dataset de gesture.
+This project has available applications to assist in the data collection and a small dataset de gestures.

 ## Models

-[TensorFlow Lite][1] allows you to use pre-trained models, modify or create your own.
-These models can perform tasks such as: voice recognition, video, pattern recognition, text, and more.
+[TensorFlow Lite][1] allows you to use pre-trained models, and modify or create your own.
+These models can perform tasks such as voice recognition, video, pattern recognition, text, and more.

 ## Traning

-Building a new model for TensorFlow requires training with the dataset, you can use a virtual machine in Colab or install the required tools to run local.
+Building a new model for TensorFlow requires training with the dataset, you can use a virtual machine in Colab or install the required tools to run locally.

 - The first step is the importance of the data and the separation between training and validation data.

-Bellow shows the collected acceleration data.
+The below shows the collected acceleration data.

 ![right](../Training/Images/right_data.png "Acceleromter Data")

 - The second is neural network learning.
 This part it's where the weight is defined.
 After training we check some metrics sort as loss or accuracy.
-If your model learned moves to the last step, otherwise considered review previous steps.
+If your model learned moves to the last step, otherwise considered review the previous steps.

 ![Traning and Validation Loss](../Training/Images/traning_vs_validation.png "Validation vs Traning")